VSAN and external array configurations

-Virtual NAS (vNAS) deployments support ONTAP Select clusters on VSAN, some HCI products, NetApp HCI technology, and external array types of datastores.
+Virtual NAS (vNAS) deployments support ONTAP Select clusters on virtual SAN (VSAN), some HCI products, and external array types of datastores.
 The underlying infrastructure of these configurations provide datastore resiliency.

 The minimum requirement is that the underlying configuration is supported by VMware and should be listed on the respective VMware HCLs.

 The vNAS nomenclature is used for all setups that do not use DAS.
 For multinode ONTAP Select clusters, this includes architectures for which the two ONTAP Select nodes in the same HA pair share a single datastore (including vSAN datastores).
 The nodes can also be installed on separate datastores from the same shared external array.
 This allows for array-side storage efficiencies to reduce the overall footprint of the entire ONTAP Select HA pair.
 The architecture of ONTAP Select vNAS solutions is very similar to that of ONTAP Select on DAS with a local RAID controller.
 That is to say that each ONTAP Select node continues to have a copy of its HA partner’s data.
 ONTAP storage efficiency policies are node scoped.
 Therefore, array side storage efficiencies are preferable because they can potentially be applied across data sets from both ONTAP Select nodes.

 It is also possible that each ONTAP Select node in an HA pair uses a separate external array.
 This is a common choice when using ONTAP Select Metrocluster SDS with external storage.

 When using separate external arrays for each ONTAP Select node, it is very important that the two arrays provide similar performance characteristics to the ONTAP Select VM.

 vNAS architectures versus local DAS with hardware RAID controllers